mge-engine/mge/main/manual-html/_sources/introduction.rst.txt

 - The application library provides a framework for the common game application, supporting concepts like single-threaded or multi-threaded simulation and render loop.

+- The scripting library encapsulates the integration of scripting languages.
+  Integrations for Python and Lua are included.

 The general design philosphy in MGE is that everything should stand for itself, and *manager* or other *uber-objects* are to be avoided.